 Hi!
 I’m Cem (pronounced Jem - Turkish phonetics!), I’m currently a Computer Science Master’s Student at Stanford University, working on the Artificial Intelligence concentration.
-I am currently working as a Course Assistant for CS107: Computer Organization and Systems.
+I am currently working as a research assistant at the Stanford Vision & Learning Lab and as a Course Assistant for CS107: Computer Organization and Systems.

 Previously, I was a Software Engineer at Google, on the YouTube Premium team in San Bruno, CA. There I worked on full-stack projects including Python and C++ backends and iOS/Android/Web frontends, aiming to bring better benefits and higher value to the YouTube Premium subscription product.